kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(a\) An owner is in operational control of a program flight when the owner—

-\(1\) Has the rights and is subject to the limitations set forth in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1003   Management contract between owner and program manager.|§91.1003]] through 91.1013;
+\(1\) Has the rights and is subject to the limitations set forth in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1003   Management contract between owner and program manager.|§§91.1003]] through 91.1013;

 \(2\) Has directed that a program aircraft carry passengers or property designated by that owner; and